-As a public agency, the EIA strives to operate in a manner that is transparent.
+As a public agency, PRISM strives to operate in a manner that is transparent.
 Being transparent is a state of operating where information is in the open and easy to find.
-This page serves as both an overview of how governance works at the EIA and includes quick access to information the public may have interest in.
+This page serves as both an overview of how governance works at PRISM and includes quick access to information the public may have interest in.

 The CSAC Excess Insurance Authority (CSAC EIA) is a Joint Powers Authority, formed pursuant to Article 1, Chapter 5, Division 7, Title 1, of the California Government Code (Section 6500 et seq).
-The sole purpose of the EIA is to find cost effective insurance solutions and risk management solutions for our members.
-California public agencies can become members of the EIA.
-The EIA is not responsible for providing insurance or risk management solutions to the general public.
+In 2020, CSAC EIA became Public Risk Innovation, Solutions, and Management (PRISM).
+The sole purpose of PRISM is to find cost effective insurance solutions and risk management solutions for our members.
+California public agencies can become members of PRISM.
+PRISM is not responsible for providing insurance or risk management solutions to the general public.
 However, our members are California public agencies responsible for providing services to the general public.

 The Board of Directors elects a President and Vice President to conduct meetings of the Board and chair the Executive Committee.
 Additionally, the Board elects nine additional members from its membership to serve on the Executive Committee, which manages day-to-day business.

-The EIA Board of Directors and committee members file statements of economic interests with the Fair Political Practices Commission as do other designated positions defined in the EIA’s Conflict of Interest Code.
+The PRISM Board of Directors and committee members file statements of economic interests with the Fair Political Practices Commission as do other designated positions defined in PRISM’s Conflict of Interest Code.

-The EIA is a member of the Government Finance Officers Association (GFOA), and participates in its awards programs.
-The EIA has received the Certificate of Achievement for Excellence in Finance Reporting for its CAFR 22 times, the Award for Outstanding Achievement in Popular Annual Finance Reporting 15 times and the Distinguished Budget Presentation Award five times.
+PRISM is a member of the Government Finance Officers Association (GFOA), and participates in its awards programs.
+PRISM has received the Certificate of Achievement for Excellence in Finance Reporting for its CAFR 22 times, the Award for Outstanding Achievement in Popular Annual Finance Reporting 15 times and the Distinguished Budget Presentation Award five times.

-Periodically, the EIA may issue a Request for Proposal (RFP), Request for Qualification (RFQ), or Request for Information (RFI), and/or Notice to Bidders for professional services and/or Public Services construction projects.
+Periodically, PRISM may issue a Request for Proposal (RFP), Request for Qualification (RFQ), or Request for Information (RFI), and/or Notice to Bidders for professional services and/or Public Services construction projects.
 Those requests are made available on our website when applicable.